-Activity Activity description Product criteria 1C Installer(s) must decommission an electric resistance water heater ^{1, 2} and install an electric boosted solar water heater which meets the product criteria.
-Electric boosted solar water heater that: is certified by an accredited body as complying with AS/NZS 2712 has an insulated storage volume not exceeding 700 litres achieves ≥ 60% annual energy savings determined in accordance with AS/NZS 4234:2021 and the Water Heating and Space Heating/Cooling Product Application Guide when modelled in climate zone 4 (for activities 1C(i) and 3D)3 3D Installer(s) must decommission a gas or LPG water heater ^{5,6} and install an electric boosted solar water heater which meets the product criteria. is modelled based on two load sizes.
-Product to be used for a medium upgrade, must be modelled under 'medium' and 'small' load conditions based on AS/NZS 4234:2021.
-Product intended for a small upgrade must be modelled under 'small' and 'very small' load conditions based on AS/NZS4234:2021.4 (for activities 1C(i) and 3D) is listed on the VEU Register of Products by the time VEECs are created.
-1D Installer(s) must decommission an electric resistance water heater ^{1,2} and install a heat pump water Heat pump water heater which:is certified by an accredited body as complying with AS/NZS 2712
+Activity Activity description Product criteria 1C 3D Installer(s) must decommission an electric resistance water heater ^{1, 2} and install an electric boosted solar water heater which meets the product criteria.
+Electric boosted solar water heater that: is certified by an accredited body as complying with AS/NZS 2712 has an insulated storage volume not exceeding 700 litres achieves ≥ 60% annual energy savings determined in accordance with AS/NZS 4234:2021 and the Water Heating and Space Heating/Cooling Product Application Guide when modelled in climate zone 4 (for activities 1C(i) and 3D)3 is modelled based on two load sizes.
+Product to be used for a modelled in guide when and space the modelled in guide the day and space for a modelled in two load sizes. decommission a gas or LPG water heater ^{5,6} and install an electric boosted solar water heater which meets the product criteria. is modelled based on two load sizes.
+Product to be used a medium upgrade, must be modelled under 'medium' ar 'small' load conditions based on AS/NZS 4234:2021.
+Product intended for a small upgrade must be modelled under 'small' and 'very small' load conditions based on AS/NZS4234:2021.4 (for activities 1C(i) and 3D) is listed on the VEU Register of Products by the time VEI are created.
+1D Installer(s) must decommission an electric resistance water heater ^{1,2} and install a heat pump water Heat pump water heater which: is certified by an accredited body as complying with AS/NZS 2712